Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *What concerns could be associated with the project?*

 ### 4.4 Design views
+Design views help deisgn stakeholders about focusing on design details from a specific perspective and meeting relevant requirements.
+Each identified design concern must be topic of at least one design view so that SDD is complete.
+Each design concerns identified in the previous subsection the topic of most of the design views in this document; thus, this SDD is completed.
+For example, concerns about cost are topic of composition view Moreover, concerns about quality of photo are topic of logical view.
+In this document, context, composition, logical dependency, information, patterns use, interface, interaction and state dynamics views will be explained in section 4.5 as their corresponding viewpoints.
+For some views, relevant UML diagrams will be shown in order to clarification.

 ### 4.5 Design viewpoints
 ### 4.6 Design elements
 #### 4.6.1 Design entities